PauloGomesNatixis/python-trainning/python/exam.md

 a) Django Rest Framework
 b) Flask
 c) SQLAlchemy
-d) FastAPI
+d)-- FastAPI

 ### Question 22 (weight: 3; total: 63)

 When running the previous code, the developer complains that the `/nested` endpoint is not working.
 What is the most likely reason?

-a) The `nested_router` is not included in the `router`
+a)x The `nested_router` is not included in the `router`
 b) The `router` is not a `GET` method
-c) The `nested_router` is not returning a response
-d) The `router` is not included in the `app`
+c) The `nested_router` is not returning a response d)- The `router` is not included in the `app`

 ### Question 23 (weight: 3; total: 66)

 The main difference between FastAPI and Django Rest Framework models is:

-a) Django Rest Framework does not have models, only serializers
-b) FastAPI models are based on Pydantic models, while Django Rest Framework models are based on Django models
+a) Django Rest Framework does not have models, only serializers b)- FastAPI models are based on Pydantic models, while Django Rest Framework models are based on Django models
 c) FastAPI models can be created using `python manage.py startmodel`, while Django Rest Framework models are created using `poetry add model`
 d) Django Rest Framework models are based on Pydantic models, while FastAPI models are based exclusively on dataclasses